Coming Back for a Visit

 The house has aged well, and now we see how it "pops out" from its landscape.

-The next was thanks to one of my real estate clients, Robert Crowe.
+Robert Crowe.
 On a fine Sunday afternoon, he called me up with a listing at Origin at UniverCity that, of course, had to be shot on an evening that would highlight the view.
 This building seems to have a theme of "tight weather windows" for me.
 The first time I photographed this building was in December 2012.
 Porte Development had me photograph it at the last possible minute for the GVHBA Ovation Awards that year.
 The show suite was all done, but we had to wait out a run of nasty December weather, and had a tiny weather window where we might just have half a chance at getting a few shots.
 We ended up indeed getting a weather window...of about 15 minutes.
 Which was just enough to run outside from shooting the show suite, snag a boom lift and an operator from the construction crew, suit up with a harness and get several elevated 'hero shots' of the full development.
 For those of us with absolutely no fear of heights, it's always a good day when you get to ride a boom lift.
 This image is the "raw" pre-crop-and-edit version, where you can still see the lift machinery in the bottom corner.

 After the project won a couple of Ovation Awards that year, writer Lynn Harrison (who coordinated the written parts of their entry) and I had a quick talk at the awards gala, and we thought that it would be a great run for a Georgie Award and recommended to the good folks at Porte that we should reshoot it when done and enter it in a few categories it wouldn't have qualified for at the time of the Ovation Awards.Which gave me another opportunity to rephotograph the place with the landscaping grown in and fences removed.
 The problem?
 We wanted to highlight the north-east face of the building, and the only time you get light on that side of the building is first thing in the morning, and from my experience as an SFU graduate, I happen to know that the SFU Burnaby Mountain campus is often up in the clouds and fog at the hours you would be getting the best light.
 So, another weather crap shoot.